vossavant/css-styleguide/README.md

 	</div>
 	```

 	By itself, the honeypot does nothing.
-The magic happens on the server side, where PHP checks to see if a field by the name of "other" is filled out.
-If so, silently reject the submission.
-Spambots will be none the wiser.
+The magic happens on the server side, where a PHP script checks to see if a field by the name of "other" is filled out.
+If so, the script silently reject the submission, and the spambot is none the wiser.

 	<a href="#table-of-contents">⬆ Back to Top</a>

-- **<a href="#6.5">6.5 Search Forms</a><a name="user-content-6.5"></a>** Drop in a search form by adding the markup below to your page.
-The framework looks for a submit button following an input with `type="search"` and styles and positions it appropriately.
+- **<a href="#6.5">6.5 Search Forms</a><a name="user-content-6.5"></a>** Easily add a snazzy search form by dropping in the sample code in the example below.
+The framework looks for a submit button following an input with `type="search"` and styles and positions the input appropriately.

   <a href="http://gospotcheck.com/link-to-demo"><img height="17" src="http://www.gospotcheck.com/images/github-demo-button.png" title="See it in action"></a>